syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Create-PDF-file-in-Console.md

 Step 3: Install the [Syncfusion.Pdf.WinForms](https://www.nuget.org/packages/Syncfusion.Pdf.WinForms/) NuGet package as reference to your .NET Standard applications from [NuGet.org](https://www.nuget.org).
 ![NET Framework NuGet package](Console_images/Nuget_package_Framework.png)

-N> The [Syncfusion.Pdf.WinForms](https://www.nuget.org/packages/Syncfusion.Pdf.WinForms/) NuGet package is dependent package for Syncfusion Windows Forms GUI controls, so named with sufix "WinForms".
+N> The [Syncfusion.Pdf.WinForms](https://www.nuget.org/packages/Syncfusion.Pdf.WinForms/) NuGet package is dependent package for Syncfusion Windows Forms GUI controls, so named with suffix "WinForms".
 It has a platform-independent .NET framework (4.0, 4.5, 4.5.1, 4.6) assemblies of the PDF library and doesn't contain any Windows Forms-related references or code.
 Hence, we recommend this package for the .NET framework Console application.

 Step 4: Include the following namespaces in the *Program.cs*.